paulstelzer/innomobile-library/libs/@innomobile/attribution/README.md

 }
 ```

+### Initialize Appsflyer and Branch.io

+I recommend to initialize Appsflyer and Branch.io in your app.component.ts.
+For Branch, a BranchHandleService is good use case (see below).
+For Appsflyer, add `private appslfyer: AppsflyerService` to your constructor and after the platform is ready, add `this.appsflyer.init()`.

 ## Additional information

-Appsflyer is only for Android and iOS.
+Appsflyer is Android and iOS only.
 Branch.io is ready for Android, iOS and Web!
 See use cases for the implementation!

 ## Use Cases